-Every Honors student is required to complete 24 hours of Honors credit by the time of graduation.
-There are four primary ways to earn Honors Credit: Honors Program Honors Courses, Departmental Honors Courses, Honors Contracted Courses, and Study Abroad.
+Every Honors student is required to complete 24 Honors hours by the time of graduation.
+There are four primary ways to these hours: Honors Program Honors Courses, Departmental Honors Courses, Honors Contracted Courses, and Study Abroad.
+Additionally, students may earn Honors hours by enrolling in 800 or 900 level graduate courses.

 Honors Program Honors Courses